ucsb-cs8/w20/_lab/lab07.md

 For example,
 `getCleanWordList("input3.txt", ",.!?;")` returns `["Hello", "Today", "is", "a", "lovely", "day", "isn't", "it"]`.

-**Note** that if we exclude the exclamanton mark `!` and the question mark `?` from the string that's substituted for the `charsToRemove` parameter, they should be included as part of the returned words:
+**Note** that if we exclude the exclamation mark `!` and the question mark `?` from the string that's substituted for the `charsToRemove` parameter, they should be included as part of the returned words:

 * `getCleanWordList("input3.txt", ",.?;")` returns `["Hello!", "Today", "is", "a", "lovely", "day", "isn't", "it"]`.
 * `getCleanWordList("input3.txt", ",.!;")` returns `["Hello", "Today", "is", "a", "lovely", "day", "isn't", "it?"]`.